22 May 2026

 Step 1: Choose Your Teaching Pathway

 First, decide what kind of teacher you want to be.
-In New Zealand, the main teaching sectors are:
+If you are already an overseas teacher your experience and knowledge should align with the sector you wish to secure a teaching position in.
+The main sectors are:

-• Early Childhood Education (ECE): Birth to age 5
+• Early Childhood Education (ECE) – teaching children from birth to age 5

 Step 2: Gain a Recognised Teaching Qualification

 Once qualified, all teachers must be registered with the Teaching Council of Aotearoa New Zealand.
-Registration proves that you're competent, fit to teach, and meet the required standards.
+Registration confirms that you are competent, fit to teach, and meet the required professional standards.

 Step 5: Secure a Teaching Job